Brazilian Portuguese: Vowels

 The reduction of vowels is one of the main phonetic characteristics of Portuguese generally, but in Brazilian Portuguese the intensity and frequency of that phenomenon varies significantly.

 Vowels in Brazilian Portuguese generally are pronounced more openly than in European Portuguese, even when reduced.
 In syllables that follow the stressed syllable, ⟨o⟩ is generally pronounced as [u], ⟨a⟩ as [ɐ], and ⟨e⟩ as [i].
-Some varieties of BP follow this pattern for vowels before the stressed syllable as well.
+Some varieties of BP follow this pattern for vowels before the stressed syllable as well, whereas most varieties have the following five vowels before a stressed syllable: [u], [o], [ɐ], [e] and [i].